DanielDoubleDx/Marketplace_CSC648/credentials/README.md

 ## <strong>Failure to do so will result it points be deducted from milestone submissions.</strong><br>

 ## You may store the most of the above in this README.md file.
-DO NOT Store the SSH key or any keys in this README.md file.
+DO NOT Store the SSH key or any keys in this REA